daniellauding/js-project-portfolio/README.md

   - Tomorrow-you will thank today-you for being clear
   - Comments are like sticky notes that explain tricky parts

+  📋 Planning with Plotta

+  Before building this website, I used [Plotta](https://app.plotta.io) to plan out the entire project!
+It helped me organize my thoughts, structure the components, and visualize how everything would fit together.

+  🔗 **View the Project Plan:** [Plotta Project](https://app.plotta.io/project/43f72570-e844-4280-9865-c3e37dc1f60d)
+  🔑 **Password:** `technigo`

+  Feel free to register and explore the planning process yourself!
+It's a great tool for organizing complex projects.

   🏗️ How I Built This

   The Foundation (Like Building a House)